Environmental Sciences (ES)

 ES 2013.
 Introduction to Environmental Science I. (3-0) 3 Credit Hours.
 (TCCN = ENVR 1301)

-An introduction to the scientific principles, concepts, and methodologies needed to understand the interactions of the biotic component of the natural world, to identify and analyze environmental problems within the biotic component of natural word, risk assessment of these environmental problems, and to examine alternate solutions.
-General attention is given to the biotic concepts of growth, processes, and changes occurring in ecosystems and social structures.
+An introduction to environmental science, including scientific principles, concepts, and methods needed to understand the interactions of the biotic (living) components in the natural world.
+Topics covered include environmental and scientific literacy, ecology, evolution and biodiversity, human populations and environmental health, and resource management and environmental policies.
+Core Curriculum skills, including critical thinking, quantitative skills, teamwork, and communication, are emphasized.
+(TCCN = ENVR 1301).
 May apply toward the Core Curriculum requirement in Life and Physical Sciences.
 Generally offered: Fall, Spring.
-Course Fees: DL01 $75; LRC1 $12; LRS1 $46.20; STSI $21.60.
+Course Fee: DL01 $75; LRC1 $12; LRS1 $46.20; STSI $21.60.

 ES 2023.
 Introduction to Environmental Science II.
 (3-0) 3 Credit Hours.
 (TCCN = ENVR 1302)

-An introduction to the scientific principles, concepts, and methodologies needed to understand the interactions of the abiotic component of the natural world, to identify and analyze environmental problems within the abiotic component of the natural world, risk assessment of these environmental problems, and to promote environmental sustainability.
-General attention is given to the abiotic environmental factors including natural hazards, pollution processes, energy resources, sustainability, and changes occurring in ecosystems.
+An introduction to environmental science, including scientific principles, concepts, and methods needed to understand the interactions of the abiotic (non-living) components of the natural world.
+Topics covered include waste and water resources, land and food resources, conventional energy and alternatives, and air quality and climate change.
+Core Curriculum skills, including critical thinking, quantitative skills, teamwork, and communication, are emphasized.
+(TCCN = ENVR 1302).
 May apply toward the Core Curriculum requirement in Life and Physical Sciences.
 Generally offered: Fall, Spring.
-Course Fees: LRC1 $12; LRS1 $46.20; STSI $21.60; DL01 $75.
+Course Fee: LRC1 $12; LRS1 $46.20; STSI $21.60; DL01 $75.

-This course will serve as a basic introduction to the concepts and techniques of utilizing a Geographic Information System (GIS) to study and model environmental issues.
-In lecture and laboratory, students will study methods of querying, analyzing, creating, and displaying GIS data utilizing industry standard software.
-Students will also be introduced to using the Global Positioning System (GPS) as a means for creating GIS data.
-Generally offered: Fall and Spring.
+This course will be a basic introduction to the concepts and techniques of utilizing a Geographic Information System (GIS) to study and model environmental issues.
+This course will be taught hands-on using Windows-based industry-standard software.
+The goal of this course is that by the time of completion, students will have the competency of entry-level position skills.
+The theory and skills will include but are not limited to map-making best practices, data management, editing layers, features, databases, basic geoprocessing, GPS theory, and other GIS components.
 (Same as GEO 2113.
 Credit cannot be earned for both ES 2113 and GEO 2113.)
-Course Fees: IUS1 $15; LRS1 $46.20; STSI $21.60.
+Course Fee: IUS1 $15; LRS1 $46.20; STSI $21.60.

-Prerequisites: ES 2013 and ES 2023, or equivalents.
+Prerequisite: ES 1113 and ES 1123, or equivalents.
 Examination of the interactions of biotic and abiotic systems, including interactions of plants, animals, and the environment.
-(Formerly ES 3034.
-Credit can only be earned for one of the following: ES 3033, ES 3034, or BIO 3283.)
+(Same as BIO 3283.
+Credit cannot be earned for both ES 3033 and BIO 3283.)
 Generally offered: Fall, Spring.
-Differential Tuition: $150.
+This course has Differential Tuition.

-Prerequisites: ES 2013, ES 2021, ES 2023, and ES 2031, or equivalents; concurrent enrollment in ES 3033 is recommended.
-A field-oriented course emphasizing modern ecological techniques, including examinations of plant and animal populations and measurement of selected chemical and physical parameters.
+Prerequisite: ES 2021 and ES 2031, or equivalents; concurrent enrollment in ES 3033 is recommended.
+A laboratory and field-oriented course emphasizing modern ecological techniques, including examining plant and animal populations and measuring selected chemical and physical parameters.
 (Same as BIO 3292.
 Credit cannot be earned for both ES 3042 and BIO 3292.)
 Generally offered: Fall, Spring.
-Differential Tuition: $100.
-Course Fees: IUS1 $15; L001 $30; STFE $40.
+This course has Differential Tuition.
+Course Fee: IUS1 $15; L001 $30; STFE $40.

 ES 3053.
 Environmental Remediation.
 (3-0) 3 Credit Hours.